-- □ Students are expected to take all IT core courses (ITCC courses) before declaring a Concentration and beginning the 3rd year sequence. - □ In order to be able to declare a Concentration and move on to the third year sequence, the student must have taken all the core courses required by the Concentration of interest, and have a GPA of 2.0+ in these courses as outlined below: - Application Development: completed with a 2.0+ GPA for ITCC100, ITCC220, ITCC230; - Database: completed with a 2.0+ GPA for ITCC100, ITCC110, ITCC210; - Network Infrastructure: completed with a 2.0+ GPA for ITCC100, ITCC110, ITCC200. - ☐ Students must complete any leftover ITCC courses by the first half of their 3rd year.
-Under special circumstances, the Chair may extend this deadline to the end of the third year sequence. - □ Under no circumstances will a student be allowed to begin the 4th year sequence without completing all ITCC courses. - ☐ Should a student not have a 2.0+ GPA in any of the above Concentration core course combinations, then the student will not be allowed to progress and will have the choice of either raising his average in these courses to 2.0 (by repeating D's and F's) or changing Majors, subject to the usual procedure for doing so.
+- Students are expected to take all IT core courses (ITCC courses) before declaring a concentration and beginning the third year sequence. - In order to be able to declare a concentration and move on to the third year sequence, the student must have taken all the core courses required by the concentration of interest, and have a GPA of 2.0+ in these courses as outlined below: - Application Development: completed with a 2.0+ GPA for ITCC100, ITCC222, ITCC230; - Database: completed with a 2.0+ GPA for ITCC100, ITCC110, ITCC210; - Network Infrastructure: completed with a 2.0+ GPA for ITCC100, ITCC110, ITCC200. - Students must complete any leftover ITCC courses by the first half of their third year.
+Under special circumstances, the Chair may extend this deadline to the end of the third year sequence. - Under no circumstances will a student be allowed to begin the fourth year sequence without completing all ITCC courses. - □ Should a student not have a 2.0+ GPA in any of the above concentration core course combinations, then the student will not be allowed to progress and will have the choice of either raising his average in these courses to 2.0 (by repeating D's and F's) or changing major, subject to the usual procedure for doing so.

-BUSINESS ADM INISTRATION Credit Hours
+BUSINESS ADM IINISTRATION Credit Hours

 ACCG 201 Principles of Financial Accounting 3

 BUSI 101 Introduction to Business 3

 FINA 301 Principles of Finance 3

 MGMT 301 Principles of Management 3

 MGMT 313 Operations Management I 3

 MGMT 341 Project Management 3

 MKTG 301 Principles of Marketing 3

-QUAN 201 Introduction to Business Statistics
+QUAN 201 Introduction to Business Statistics 3

-Total Business Administration Requireme nts 24
+Total Business Administration Requirements 24

 IT CORE

 ITCC 100 Discrete Mathematical Structures for IT 3

+ITCC 101 Advanced Discrete Mathematical Structures for IT 3

 ITCC 110 Introduction to Operating Systems 3

 ITCC 200 Introduction to Networks 3

 ITCC 210/EBUS 311 Introduction to Data Modeling 3

-ITCC 220 Introduction to E-Commerce 3
+ITCC 222/EBUS 302 Web Site Management and Design 3

 ITCC 230 Introduction to Programming (IT) 3

-Total IT Core Requirements 18
+Total IT Core Requirements 21

-CONCENTRATION REQUIREMENT
+CONCENTRATION